skienzmatishun/rippreport/content/p/medical-cannabis-issues-licenses/index.md

 summary: The Alabama Medical Cannabis Commission rigged the state license rollout to line the pockets of political insiders and lobbyists.
 Regulatory filings and legislative records trace how state officials built a slow-moving monopoly designed to hand out lucrative deals.
-Uncover how political elites turned regulatory handshakes into a sweet, state-protected monopoly for their cronies.
+We uncover how political elites turned regulatory handshakes into a sweet, state-protected monopoly for their cronies.
 categories:
 - alabama